Guide a young adult to success.

 - You can commit to being matched with your mentee for at least 12 months

-- You are comfortable with the personal and logistical expectations for being a mentor (see below)
+- You are comfortable with the personal and logistical expectations of being a mentor (see below)

 **We encourage professionals of color from the Boston area to apply **